AdityaBhanwadiya/car-reserve/README.md

 - **Messaging & Event Processing:** Azure Service Bus
 - **CI/CD & Deployment:** Azure DevOps, ARM Templates
 - **Security & Authentication:** Azure AD B2C, Azure Key Vault

+## Acknowledgment

+A huge thanks to Daniel Krzyczkowski for the great idea, insightful guidance, and incredible codebase.
+Your work has been an inspiration and a fantastic learning resource throughout this project!